justkrismanohar/medullan/README.md

 # AuthLib

-Implementation of Authenticaiton Libaray for MyHealthPass application
+Implementation of Authenticaiton Libaray for MyHealthPass application.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.